uid/caesar-web/README.markdown

     import pdb; pdb.set_trace()
 you can drop down into a PDB session, which is incredibly useful for debugging crashes & bugs.

+By default, your development web server isn't visible outside your laptop.
+Nobody else can browse to 10.18.6.30.
+But you can make it visible (at your laptop's IP address) using an ssh tunnel:

+    sudo ssh -L 0.0.0.0:80:localhost:80 -L 0.0.0.0:443:localhost:443 vagrant@10.18.6.30
+    (Default) Password: vagrant

 Deployment
 ==========